thorgexyz/psychotechnologies.org/psychotechnologies/Internal Family Systems (IFS).md

 #### Principle

-The IFS model is underpinned by systems psychology and draws on family therapy to understand the organization of subpersonalities, which it likens to members of a family.
-Each part is believed to have positive intent, even when its actions may be dysfunctional.
-Harmony and balance are sought not through conflict with parts but through understanding and healing them.
-The key components of IFS include:
+The core thesis of IFS is that the mind is naturally multiple and that is a good thing.
+Each person harbors various parts, alongside a core Self that possesses leadership qualities like compassion, curiosity, calmness, and confidence.
+Parts are not maladaptive but carry burdens that can lead to extreme roles within the psyche.
+The aim is to help parts unburden and restore trust in the Self's leadership.
+The key parts of IFS include:

 - **Exiles:** Parts that carry traumatic experiences and emotional pain.
 - **Managers:** Parts that protect the individual from harm and prevent traumatic experiences from entering consciousness.